 What Environmental Factors Impact Solar Panel Efficiency?

-Many environmental factors influence a solar power system’s efficiency.
+Many environmental factors also influence a solar power system’s efficiency.
 A solar installer will consider these factors when calculating your quote and possible savings.
 Below are the most significant environmental factors that affect system performance.

 Temperature